boscotba/token-efficient-benchmarking/README.md

 ![logo](btailab_logo.png)
 # Redefining Intelligence: The Case for Token-Efficient Benchmarking in Large Language Models
 AUTHOR: Bosco Tang
 PUBLISHED: May 2, 2025
 ## Abstract

-The evaluation of large language models (LLMs) has traditionally prioritized accuracy, fluency, and task completion.
+The evaluation of large language models, LLMs, has traditionally prioritized accuracy, fluency, and task completion.
 However, as these models grow in size and complexity, their token efficiency.
-The amount of computational resources (measured in tokens) required to reach a correct answer has become a critical yet overlooked metric.
+The amount of computational resources, measured in tokens, required to reach a correct answer has become a critical yet overlooked metric.
 This paper argues that token efficiency is not merely an engineering concern but a fundamental dimension of intelligence itself.

-To address this gap, we introduce the **Token-Efficiency Intelligence Matrix (TEIM)**, a benchmarking framework that combines three axes: traditional accuracy metrics, the Token Efficiency Ratio (TER), and convergence trajectory analysis.
+To address this gap, we introduce the **Token-Efficiency Intelligence Matrix, TEIM**, a benchmarking framework that combines three axes: traditional accuracy metrics, the Token Efficiency Ratio, TER, and convergence trajectory analysis.
 By quantifying how models balance these dimensions, we distinguish between brute-force pattern matching and cognitively efficient systems.
 We demonstrate that efficiency-aware training can reduce computational costs by 40–60% without sacrificing performance in coding and reasoning tasks.
 Through empirical studies and theoretical framing, we argue that integrating token efficiency into benchmarking practices will foster AI systems that are not only capable but also practical, sustainable, and cognitively aligned with human reasoning.

 ---